tully-t/Xenon/GTK/README.md

 # Xenon-gtk

 Xenon-gtk is a dark, colorful GTK3 theme designed to complement the Xenon KDE theme.
-Xenon-gtk does not currently support GTK4 or desktop environments other than KDE.
+Xeno-gtk does not currently support GTK4 or desktop environments other than KDE.

 ## Features: